simon-anders/htseq/trunk/doc/tour.rst

 .. image:: qualplot.png

 This is a very simple way of looking at the quality scores.
-For more sophisticated quality-control techniques, see [to be filled in].
+For more sophisticated quality-control techniques, see the Chapter :ref:`qa`.

 What if you did not get the ``_sequence.txt`` file from your core facility but